htbrown/htbrown/README.md

 ### 👋 Hi, I'm Hayden.

-🛠 I'm a full-stack developer and ametur graphics designer from the East Midlands, UK.
+🛠 I'm a full-stack developer and amateur graphics designer from the East Midlands, UK.

 #### 📌 I'm Currently...